 - No bass in possession can measure between 11 and 15 inches long.

 - Only one bass in possession may be 15 inches or longer.

-- Patapsco River— From Interstate 70 downstream to Maryland Route 144 (Frederick Road).
+- Patapsco River—from Interstate 70 downstream to MD Route 144 (Frederick Road).

 A black bass tournament permit is required if all of the following conditions apply:

 - The tournament has 10 or more boats participating.